turbot/steampipe-mcp/README.md

 ### Tools

 - **steampipe_query**
-  - Query cloud and security logs with SQL
+  - Query cloud and security logs with SQL.
-  - For best performance: use CTEs instead of joins, limit columns requested
+  - For best performance: use CTEs instead of joins, limit columns requested.
+  - All queries are read-only and use PostgreSQL syntax.
   - Input: `sql` (string): The SQL query to execute using PostgreSQL syntax
-  - All queries are read-only and use PostgreSQL syntax

 - **steampipe_table_list**
   - List all available Steampipe tables.
-Use schema and filter parameters to narrow down results
   - Optional input: `schema` (string): Filter tables by specific schema
   - Optional input: `filter` (string): Filter tables by ILIKE pattern (e.g. '%ec2%')

 - **steampipe_table_show**
-  - Get detailed information about a specific table, including column definitions, data types, and descriptions
+  - Get detailed information about a specific table, including column definitions, data types, and descriptions.
   - Input: `name` (string): The name of the table to show details for (can be schema qualified e.g. 'aws_account' or 'aws.aws_account')
   - Optional input: `schema` (string): The schema containing the table

 - **steampipe_plugin_list**
   - List all Steampipe plugins installed on the system.
-Plugins provide access to different data sources like AWS, GCP, or Azure
+Plugins provide access to different data sources like AWS, GCP, or Azure.
   - No input parameters required

 - **steampipe_plugin_show**
-  - Get details for a specific Steampipe plugin installation, including version, memory limits, and configuration
+  - Get details for a specific Steampipe plugin installation, including version, memory limits, and configuration.
   - Input: `name` (string): Name of the plugin to show details for

 ### Prompts